Sphaeropteris cooperi

-Sphaeropteris cooperi, synonym Cyathea cooperi, also known as lacy tree fern, scaly tree fern, or Cooper's tree fern, is a tree fern native to Australia, in New South Wales and Queensland.
+Sphaeropteris cooperi, synonym Cyathea cooperi, also known as lacy tree fern, scaly tree fern, coin spot tree fern, or Cooper's tree fern, is a tree fern native to Australia, in New South Wales and Queensland.

 Description

 Sphaeropteris cooperi is a medium-to-large, fast growing tree fern, to 15 m in height with a 12 in thick trunk.
 The apex of the trunk and unfurling crosiers are particularly attractive, covered as they are with conspicuous long, silky, straw colored scales.
 The crown is widely spread and the light green fronds may reach a length of 4–6 m.
 It can also very rarely be found in the colour of a pale pink with an orange stripe going down the middle.
 This is extremely rare and can be worth about 2,000 dollars.

 Cultivation

 Sphaeropteris cooperi is one of the most commonly cultivated tree ferns as an ornamental plant.
 It is used in gardens and public landscaping.
 It is hardy and easy to grow.
 Heavy frosts may kill the fronds, but plants recover quickly.
 The plant prefers protected, shady moist conditions but can be grown in sunny areas.
 It does not do well in full sun and must be well watered.
 It does not grow in its optimal form in full sun.

 Under its synonym Cyathea cooperi it has received the Royal Horticultural Society's Award of Garden Merit.

 It is sometimes mislabeled in the nursery industry as "Cyathea australis" (a synonym of Alsophila australis).